swathirao2810/Hello-World/README.md

 # Hello-World
-Repoaitory of all my learnings.
+Repository of all my learnings.